hbendekgey/Spotify-Workshop/README.md

 fit = pd.DataFrame(model.fit_transform(X))
 ```

+The `random_state` variable just sets the seed, so it will behave the same way every time.
 Now each point as an x- and y-coordinate for its mapping in 2-dimensional space.
 We want to add that to our DataFrame:
 ```
 library['TSNE-X'] = fit[0]
 library['TSNE-Y'] = fit[1]